jimbobbennett/smart-garden-ornaments/days/2-connect.md

 ### Write the code to forward radio messages to the serial port

-> If you would rather code this in JavaScript or Python, you can find the code in the [code/iot-hub/microbit-hub](../code/iot-hub/microbit-hub) folder.
-The [`microbit-hub.js`](../code/iot-hub/microbit-hub/microbit-hub.js) file has the JavaScript code, and this can be pasted directly into the JavaScript editor.
-The [`microbit-hub.py`](../code/iot-hub/microbit-hub/microbit-hub.py) file has the Python code, and this can be pasted directly into the Python editor.
->
-> You can also paste the code in and change to blocks to see how the code would look as blocks.

 1. Unplug your micro:bit from your Raspberry Pi and connect it to your PC or Mac

 1. From your browser, make sure the MakeCode editor is still open.
 If not, head to [makecode.microbit.org](https://makecode.microbit.org/) and open the `micro:bit hub` project.